 8. Dive into the La Brea Tar Pits

 As the world’s only active urban ice-age excavation site, the La Brea Tar Pits allow you to step back in time in a way you can’t at many other museums.
 The pits were first excavated in 1901, revealing a wealth of historical relics.
 Since then, fossils and bones have continued to be discovered.
 General admission is $15 or less, and admission is free for active and retired military personnel, California teachers and children under 2.
 LA County residents get free admission for two hours every day.
 Booking advance tickets online is highly recommended.

 9. Visit the Griffith Observatory

-10. See the Hollywood sign
+10. See the Hollywood Sign

-A top-10 list of things to do in LA wouldn’t be complete without mention of the Hollywood sign.
+A top 12 list of things to do in LA wouldn’t be complete without mention of the Hollywood Sign.
 While it’s pretty easy to catch a glimpse of it from the city below, your best bet for a view is to start in Griffith Park.
 There you’ll find hiking trails running from the Griffith Observatory to Mount Hollywood.
 If you’re not feeling up to the hike, don’t worry—you can get a great view from the Hollywood Reservoir, and it’s a nice and easy walk.

-Never-Ending Fun in Tinseltown
+Never-ending fun in Tinseltown